Sex and Depression - The Real Story

-Not much any more, though.
+Not much anymore, though.
 The reality of her attitude toward men stands in stark contrast to my lack of "the urge."
 This hit home prior to a recent surgical procedure.
 A few minutes before she was taken into the operating room, her surgeon came by to see how she was feeling and to answer any questions either of us had.
 As he walked away after the brief conversation, she uttered the line that has become a trademark, "I could go for him."
 I understood.
 He was young, tall and slender, soft-spoken, smart as hell, and gave her all the time she needed.

 I knew that in a few minutes she would be under sedation, on a bed in a quiet room, vulnerable.
 I imagined a scenario: the Doc asking his anesthesiologist, the nurse, and another attendant to leave the room.
 "Please leave us alone for a few minutes," he says quietly.
 "I am overcome by desire.
 Her beauty consumes me."

-The operation then resumes and when it concludes she is brought to recovery holding hands with Doc and there is smile on her face that I have never been seen before.
+The operation then resumes and when it concludes she is brought to recovery holding hands with Doc and there is a smile on her face that I have never been seen before.
 They kiss deeply and he disappears behind a curtain.
 She sees me and says, "oh, it's you."

 Being formerly secure in my masculinity, I have never had these kinds of thoughts before.
 But rather than beat myself up about it I have decided to pray that, as my sex drive reappears, I will have another chance with her.
 I know this.
 Well, maybe not so much know as hope like hell.
-In the face of doubt I also take solace in science.
+In the face of doubt, I also take solace in science.
 Based on a weighted average using data I have accumulated over the past 9-12 months, I am confident we will have sex again sometime in midsummer, 2004.

-In the meantime I am thinking of applying to medical school.
+In the meantime, I am thinking of applying to medical school.

 Skip Corsini is a writer and consultant living in the San Francisco Bay Area.
-He can be reached at email@example.com.